Chicken Mississippi Roast Recipe

 Certainly!
 Banana peppers can be a good substitute if you prefer a milder taste, or you can use jalapeños for added heat.

-When I think of comfort food, this meal checks on the boxes while not being overly complicated.
+When I think of comfort food, this meal checks all the boxes while not being overly complicated.

 Prep Time 15 minutes